Your browser is unsupported

 Procedures: View the procedures for creating, revising, and eliminating joint programs.

-The Establishing a Joint Degree template should be used to create proposals for joint programs.
-The description of the joint degree program should address the specific admission requirements and degree requirements (with shared courses clearly identified, usually in narrative form and in table format).
+The template for Establishing a Joint Degree should be used to create proposals for joint programs.
+The description of the joint degree program should address the specific admission requirements and degree requirements.
 The justification should articulate the usefulness of the joint degree as well as sufficient rationale for the specific shared coursework.

-Approval of the joint program involves several levels of governance, with the departments and colleges working through Academic Programs, and review and approval obtained from the Graduate College (when necessary), the Senate Committee on Educational Policy, and the Senate.
+Approval of the joint program involves several levels of governance, with the departments and colleges working through the Office of Academic Programs, and review and approval obtained from the Graduate College, the Senate Committee on Educational Policy, and the Senate.
 Joint programs are reported to the Board of Trustees and the Illinois Board of Higher Education.

 Sample joint program proposals are available from Academic Programs.